The Best Rivers In Ontario For Trout And Steelhead

 Southern Lake Ontario Rivers

-Rarely heard about and few are fished but there are a number of small creeks from Burlington to Niagara river that can have small runs of steelhead and Salmon.
+It is rarely heard about, and few anglers fish them, but there are a number of small creeks from Burlington to the Niagara River that can have small runs of steelhead and Salmon.

-Many of these rivers have waterfalls on them which limit the salmon and steelhead from accessing good spawning grounds.
+Many of these rivers have waterfalls, which limit salmon and steelhead’s access to good spawning grounds.
 Some of these creeks may have brook trout in the headwaters sections.

 Some of the more notable creeks in the areas that are worth trying are Grindstone Creek, Forty Mile Creek, and Port Dalhousie.